 Chocolate is a shared passion for the family behind this two-locale operation in Charlotte, North Carolina.
-The love shines through in the handmade chocolates turned out by Chef Bill Deitz, who runs the business with his wife, daughter and son-in-law.
+The love shines through in the handmade chocolates turned out by Chef Bill Dietz, who runs the business with his wife, daughter and son-in-law.
 Creativity is the key, with varieties like a sweet and spicy blueberry chili bark made with blueberries, ancho chiles and serrano peppers for a lingering tingle.
 For a true taste of the South, opt for the Chocolate Bourbon Pecan Pie Bites that pull in Southern pecans, Knob Creek bourbon and golden syrup.

 Xocolatl Small Batch Chocolate Micro-Factory

-Beans are serious business at Xocalatl, a small-batch chocolatier tucked away inside Atlanta’s famed Krog Street Market.
+Beans are serious business at Xocolatl, a small-batch chocolatier tucked away inside Atlanta’s famed Krog Street Market.
 In order to be deemed worthy of being turned into a chocolate bar, each cacao bean that arrives here (usually by way of East Africa or South America) must pass a rigorous inspection by the team.
 Such exacting standards result in a superb chocolate base for the bars, many of which are then further enhanced by creative flavor combinations.
 Take the Kissed Mermaids, for instance.
 This dark chocolate bar is composed of 60 percent cacao, along with coconut milk, a sprinkle of vanilla-infused sea salt and cacao nibs for added crunch.
 Apple pie was the inspiration for the Americana bar, which features nutmeg, cinnamon and allspice flavors, along with 68 percent cacao.

 L.A.
 Burdick Chocolates

 Meticulous care goes into crafting the chocolates at L.A.
 Burdick, which has locations in New Hampshire, Massachusetts and New York.
 High-quality chocolate is coaxed into whimsical shapes, such as the shop’s signature mice and penguins.
 Each miniature animal is made by hand in a three-day process.
 The mice come in three flavors: dark chocolate with an orange interior, milk chocolate with a mocha interior and white chocolate with a cinnamon interior.
 All the critters come dotted with toasted almond ears and adorned with colorful silk tails.
-The penguins are filled with a whipped dark chocolate and lemon ganache with a hint of Limoncello.
+The penguins are filled with a whipped dark chocolate and lemon ganache with a hint of limoncello.
 Inspired by the practices of both Swiss and French chocolatiers, the founders avoid the use of artificial ingredients.
-The short shelf life of these preservative-free chocolates drives the operation’s charitable component; donating all leftover chocolates to local shelters and organizations.
+The short shelf life of these preservative-free chocolates drives the operation’s charitable component; all leftover chocolates are donated to local shelters and organizations.